sanelen/eq_experts/README.md

 Please use mvn-verify to run the test

 The test report sits under
-target -> site -> Index  which can be run in a browser
+target -> site -> Serenity -> Index.html run with a browser

 thank you